AVEVA/CONNECT-data-services-developer-docs/content/visualize-data/getting-started-trend.md

 1. Add one or more traces to the trend session.

     To search for a trace, enter the asset name, stream name, or description in the **Enter search query** field.
 For more information on other ways to query, see <xref:search>.
-When adding asset traces, the search field includes [autocomplete](xref:search#autocomplete) functionality.
+When adding asset traces (but not stream traces), the search field includes [autocomplete](xref:search#autocomplete) functionality.

     After you find the traces that you want, select the **Add** ![add](../_icons/branded/plus.svg) icon to add them to the Trend.